gradle/gradle/subprojects/docs/src/design-docs/dependency-model.md

 ## Project

 A project is a container for software components.
-A project knows how to perform the various lifecycle steps for the components it contains.
+A project knows how to perform the various lifecycle steps for the components it owns.
 For example, a project may build, release and deploy a component.

 * A project builds zero or more components.
 * A component build is built by exactly one project.